tuefelsdrock/ESS/README.md

 The reason I chose this particular problem is that I originally wrote it in Java and wanted to see what refactoring it in ruby would present as challenges.
 I was pleasantly surprised at the speed and intuitiveness of using Ruby!
+So far, I've spent about 6 hours on the project.

+It has a minimal Sinatra Frontend.

 To start:

-bundle
+* bundle

-rake
+* rake

-open a browser, enter: http://127.0.0.1:4567/ess click on the Go button.
+* open a browser, enter: http://127.0.0.1:4567/ess

+* click on the Go button.

 You'll see several lines like this: